Djrrv/CCM/README.md

 ## Release Notes 10.0 Stable
 This release includes the latest Bat editor!
 We are moving in a practical direction!
 Hope your experience with CCM Stable becomes more fun and efficient!
+## Release notes Xeon Stable
+We merged CCM-Beta with CCM-Stable again
+This release adds more useful features
+Hope your experience with CCM Stable becomes more fun and efficient!
+## Release Note 12 Stable
+Fix: Fix feature 9 not available on Windows 7
+Added: Backgammon game
+This release adds more useful features
+Hope your experience with CCM Stable becomes more fun and efficient!